PyCQA/isort/docs/configuration/options.md

 ## Python Version

-Tells isort to set the known standard library based on the the specified Python version.
-Default is to assume any Python 3 version could be the target, and use a union off all stdlib modules across versions.
+Tells isort to set the known standard library based on the specified Python version.
+Default is to assume any Python 3 version could be the target, and use a union of all stdlib modules across versions.
 If auto is specified, the version of the interpreter used to run isort (currently: 38) will be used.

 **Type:** String
 **Default:** `py3`